openhab/openhab-addons/bundles/org.openhab.binding.solarforecast/README.md

 Returns `QuantityType<Power>` at the given `Instant` timestamp.
 Respect `getForecastBegin` and `getForecastEnd` to get a valid value.
+Check log or catch exceptions for error handling
-Check for negative value in case of errors.
+- IllegalArgumentException thrown in case of problems with call arguments
+- SolarForecastException thrown in case of problems with timestamp and available forecast data

 ### `getDay`